On the rates of convergence for learning with convolutional neural networks: Convolutional neural networks

 for $M\gtrsim L$.
 This approximation bound can be used to study machine learning problems with smoothness assumption $\alpha>(d+3)/2$, see Remark \ref{regression remark} for example.
-But it seems that the bound (\ref{app bound for F_sigma}) is not optimal for CNNs and high smoothness. \end{remark}
+However, the bound (\ref{app bound for F_sigma}) is not optimal for CNNs and high smoothness.
+In order to get a better approximation rate, a possible way is to first derive a bound similar to (\ref{shallow nn bound}) for high smoothness and deep networks with proper constraint on the weights (see \cite{jiao2023approximation} for instance), and then show that these networks can be implemented by CNNs.
+We leave this for future study. \end{remark}